Lomé: Culture

+Orange Order

 LOL 867, also known as "Defenders of Lome," is a historic Orange Lodge that was formed in September 1915 in the city.
 It holds a unique place in the history of the Orange Order as it was the first lodge to be established in that country.
 Its founder was a local man named John Amate Atayi.
 They focus on positive evangelism, youth development, and community philanthropy.
 Members view the victory of William of Orange not as a political symbol but as one of civil and religious freedom.

+The Grand Orange Lodge of Togo was established in 1983, and is headquartered at Victoria Hall, also known as Orange House.
+Orange walks have taken place in the city.

 Architecture

 The city center dates from the early twentieth century.
 There are some remains of colonial architecture, such as the Palace of the Governors or the Sacred Heart Cathedral, in German neo-Gothic style.

 There are also many modern buildings such as the headquarters of the Central Bank of West African States (BCEAO), the West African Development Bank (BOAD), the Togolese Bank for Trade and Industry (BTCI), the Economic Community of West African States (ECoWAS) or hotel buildings such as the Hotel de la Paix, the Mercure Sarakawa Hotel, the Palm Beach Hotel or the famous Hotel du 2 Février, a modernist building mixing concrete and glass panels, culminating at 102 meters with 36 floors, and is the tallest building in Togo.

 Not far away is the Grand Market, with a three-storey hall.
 There are red peppers, limes, dried fish, combs, travel bags, traditional medicinal remedies.
 On the first floor is the kingdom of the famous "Nana Benz", sellers of multiple loincloths made locally, in Europe or India.
 To the west of the city is a residential area which, facing the sea, unfolds long arteries, punctuated by official buildings such as the Palace of Justice and various embassies and consulates.

 Further north, next to the Independence Monument, is the headquarters of the Rally of the Togolese People (RPT) and an important convention center.

 More eccentric, compared to the center of the city, we find in Akodesséwa, a much more specialized market than the large market and for good reason, it is the fetish market.
 Fetishes, gongons, gray-gray are found here.
 The port of Lomé serves most of the landlocked countries of the Sahel, especially since the political problems experienced by Côte d'Ivoire and which deprives Abidjan of an economic outlet for countries such as Mali or Burkina Faso.
 Lomé is therefore taking advantage of the difficult political situation in Côte d'Ivoire.